Nevada drunk driving law and the preliminary breath test

 Don’t wait until you’ve lost your license to get legal help.
 We’ll fight to get your driving privilege back.
 And we’ll work proactively to keep you out of jail and the DUI off your record.

-To learn about California’s law on PBTs, please see our page on Preliminary Alcohol Screening (PAS) Breath Tests in California.
+In California?
+See our page on Preliminary Alcohol Screening (PAS) Breath Tests in California.

 - NRS 484C.110.